Male Pattern Hair Loss

 Miniaturization is what a person sees the first time he or she realizes they are losing their hair.
 If the person desires to save their hair and prevent further balding, now is the time to act.

-To overcome miniaturization is by having Bio-Activated Micrograft Hair Transplant in combination with BIO PRP.
+To overcome miniaturization is by having Bio-Activated Micrograft Hair Transplant in combination with Hair loss therapy.
 Hair in the occipital scalp tends to be naturally resistant to the effects of DHT.
 It is not uncommon for people to show extreme signs of hair loss, yet still, retain hair in this back portion of the scalp.
 Therefore, if the physician implants follicular units from the occipital scalp into other regions of the scalp that are experiencing hair loss, then normal hair can continue to grow.
 Even though the same amount of DHT is still present in the scalp’s tissue as before, the newly transplanted follicular units are not affected as they are typically resistant to DHT on the cellular level due to genetics.